azdavis/millet/docs/ARCHITECTURE.md

 In the future we could add more to this `Idx`, like "the name of the third con bind in the second dat bind of this datatype dec".

+### `crates/sml-dynamics`

+Runs a program, according to the dynamic semantics of SML from its Definition.
+The program should have been typechecked with the statics already.

 ## SML-adjacent helper crates

 These crates do interesting things related to SML files, but aren't really full "passes".